kabbend/fading/README.md

 ```
 #!c

-love fading2 [options] arg
+love fading2 [options] baseDirectory

-arg = baseDirectory :             Full path to global directory.
-In principle, this directory is the one shared with the projector
+baseDirectory :                   Full path to the global directory.
+This directory is the one shared with the projector
                                   It may (and is recommended to) be a network shared directory (eg. google drive)
-[-s|--scenario fadingDirectory] : relative path (from base directory) to the scenario directory
+[-s|--scenario fadingDirectory] : relative path (starting from base directory) to the scenario directory
 [-d|--debug] :                    Run in debug mode
 [-l|--log] :                      Log to file (fading.log) instead of stdout
-[-a|--ack] :                      With FS mobile: Send an automatic acknowledge reply for each message received
+[-a|--ack] :                      With fsmob application: Send an automatic acknowledge reply for each message received
 [-p|--port port] :                Specify server local port, by default 12345
 ```